Admicos/minecraft-wayland/README.md

 Go to `Settings` > `Minecraft`, and enable `Use system installation of GLFW`.

-If you have a Wayland-compatible version of GLFW installed (`wayland-glfw` on Arch) you can try launching the game.
+If you have a Wayland-compatible version of GLFW installed (`glfw-wayland` on Arch) you can try launching the game.
 It will most likely error out with something about window focus not being supported.
 In that case, you are in the right direction.